NervinSiew/Machine-Learning/README.md

 # Machine-Learning
 Hi All,

-In this respository, I have created a notebook for machine learning.
+In this respository, I have created a documentation for machine learning.

 The chapters includes
 1. Linear Modeling for Classification